Port of Montréal to add new grain terminal equipment

 • Truck receiving capacity of 350 mt / hour;

-• Container filling system designed for eight containers per hour with an option for doubling the capacity.
+• The container filling system is designed for eight containers per hour, with double capacity options.

-On October 6, 2022, Alghabra received a report from its Supply Chain Task Force that noted that the high volume of containers arriving at Canadian ports has clogged the transportation supply chain due to insufficient warehousing and reduced trans-loading capacity.
+On October 6, 2022, Alghabra received a report from its Supply Chain Task Force.
+It noted that the high volume of containers arriving at Canadian ports has clogged the transportation supply chain due to insufficient warehousing and reduced trans-loading capacity.

 The funding will allow DG CanEst Transit to address capacity constraints and relieve infrastructure pressures at the Port of Montréal terminal.

-“Specifically, the funds will allow for new equipment here at the grain terminal,” said Alghabra during the announcement, “and this will increase the number of containers stored on site.
+“Specifically, the funds will allow for new equipment here at the grain terminal,” said Alghabra during the announcement, “increasing the number of containers stored on site.

 “It will also improve the flow of traffic in the yard and increase capacity for loading and handling containers.”

-Added Annie Koutrakis, the Parliamentary Secretary to the Minister of Transport: “We must continue to work towards well-functioning supply chains.
-Canada’s ports are important to supply chain hubs, connecting coastlines to inland markets where goods are shipped by railway and trucks.
+Annie Koutrakis, the Parliamentary Secretary to the Minister of Transport, added, “We must continue to work towards well-functioning supply chains.
+Canada’s ports are important supply chain hubs, connecting coastlines to inland markets where goods are shipped by railway and trucks.
 This funding for DG CanEst Transit… will help build more resilient and efficient supply chains.”

 According to DG CanEst Transit’s website, the terminal’s current container-filling design system allows for about eight containers per hour.